sanzeeb3/automate-wp-posts/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Send posts to an online automation tool such as Zapier to automate tasks.
+Send posts to an online automation tool such as Zapier, automate.io to automate tasks.

 == Description ==

-Send posts to an online automation tool such as Zapier to automate tasks.
+Send posts to an online automation tool such as Zapier, automate.io to automate tasks.

 ### Features:

 * Store WP posts in your Google Spreadsheet.
+See, [https://zapier.com/apps/google-sheets/integrations](https://zapier.com/apps/google-sheets/integrations)
 * Send Email/SMS alert when a post is published.
+See, [https://zapier.com/apps/sms/integrations](https://zapier.com/apps/sms/integrations)
 * Share WP posts in social medias such as Facebook, Twitter etc.
 * And many more with [Zapier](https://zapier.com), [automate.io](https://automate.io) and more.